sayanh/kubecon2018/PITCHME.md

 Cause you are using a shared cache, you are getting a pointer to the object… if you are changing the object, you have to do a deepCopy() of the object.
 Again, deepCopy() is really expensive, don’t do it too soon.
 -->

+Note:
+    Ajit: These are fine.
+But can you make my life easier?
 ---
 ### Kube builder